SamuelLawrence876/Glassdoor_Salary_Predictor/README.md

 ## Key findings
 - Some of the most common words mentioned in the analysis include: 'Problem Solving','Bachelor Degree','team' and 'attention to detail'
-- Average salary came out to around 30K depending on the senority level
+- Average salary came out to around 30K depending on the seniority level
-- Most big corperations are doing the hiring at the moment
+- Most big corporations are doing the hiring at the moment

+## Use Case
+- With more data and better feature selection, users could calculate their exact salary